noahehall/multicloud/multicloud.md

 - websockets: create persistent connections between client and server
   - ideal for streaming/requests that require more than one response

-## devops

-- combination of cultural philosophies, practices anbd tools that increases an orgs ability to deliver applications and services at high velocity
-  - evoling and improving products at a faster pace than organizations using trfaditional software dev and infrastructure mgmt processes
-  - cultural philosophies: removng barriers and sharing end-to-end responsibility
-  - processes: developed for speed and quality
-  - tools: align with processes and automate repeatable tasks and focusing on efficiency and reliability
-- technical maturity: often associated with increased levels of abstractions; a first principle of devops
-- devops infinity loop
-  - dev: the people and processes that create software; code, build, test
-    - change quick, release often, measure success by rate of delivery
-  - ops: teams and processes that deliver & monitor software: deploy, operate, monitor
-    - driven by maintaining stability of the application
-    - hence dev & ops have competing goals of releasing fast, and keep stability
-  - test & security: plan, release

-### practices

-- communication & collaboration:
-  - transparency of information
-  - cross-functional teams own and eveluate their work
-- monitor and observability
-  - assess the effectiveness of changes
-  - monitor performance
-  - short feedback loops help teams react, learn, plan and improve
-  - observable systems genreates enough data from all resources, apps and services in the form of logs, metrics and traces
-    - gain system-wide opreational visibility
-    - logs report on discrete events
-    - metrics capture health and performance
-    - traces report on transactrions and the flow of data across a distributed system
-- continuous integration: regularly merging code changes into a central repo, which trigger automated builds and tests
-- continous
-  - delivery: every code change is built, tested and deployed to a non production testing/staging environment
-    - requires manual deployment to prod
-  - deployment: delivery + automatic deployment to a production environment
-    - deploy to prod is automated
-- microservices architecture: build an application as a set of loosely coupled services
-- infrastructure as code: IaC: infrastructure is provisioned and managed using code and softwaqre dev techniques like CI and git

-### pipeline

-- a set f stages that mov es code from source to production
-- code > build > test > release > deploy > monitor
-  - code: develop and PRs
-  - build: compile, lint & units, static analysis, dependency management, build images
-  - test: functional, integration, regression, acceptance, load, security
-  - release: prepare and package with a specific verison number
-  - deploy: release to target environments e.g. test, staging, prod, etc
-  - monitor

-### tools

-- cloud: on demand environments using AWS, GCP, IBM, cloudflare, etc
-- development: IDEs, SDKs, code repositories
-- CI/CD
-  - build: jenkins, travis, codebuild, etc
-  - deploy:
-  - pipeline automation
-- infrastructure
-  - automation: terraform, cloudformation
-  - configuration mgmt: chef, puppet
-- containers and serverless
-- monitoring and observability

 ## Storage

 - Network File System: FNS; generally linux based systems